earthly/earthly.vim/README.md

 ## Installation Notes

-Use your favorite plugin manager.
+Use your favorite plugin manager and ensure vim syntax highlighting is turned on.

 ### Vim-Plug